nchaconbgeo/pointcloudpackage/README.md

   * a `done` button: click to begin processing your point cloud file for the program.
 ![Image of File Import Menu](https://github.com/nchaconbgeo/pointcloudpackage/blob/880882d4609b8b2aa132f7eb7d34bdbd2db4bf9d/R3dF8LChjjVPzA0pDqUXoSYy9t1eK2RRW5jquabGel_H5_XPiKdv2jDJfidlsbG88s8_LCcRUvSiqM7aY-i3iiDwUG50hAhSVn_FPrI4dMeyWPMZ6fCetf_L04XTLexrpRpJEQNS_vo(1).png)

-*Tips:* when importing a .txt file and providing a format (ie. a txt file named pointcloud.txt with format 'x y z r g b'), GeoPointClouds will automatically generate a new file for your data with the extension of its format, such as 'pointcloud.xyzrgb.txt'.
+*Pro Tip:* when importing a .txt file and providing a format (ie. a txt file named pointcloud.txt with format 'x y z r g b'), GeoPointClouds will automatically generate a new file for your data with the extension of its format, such as 'pointcloud.xyzrgb.txt'.
 This file will generally be smaller and optimized for the program, and you can use it in the future without supplying the format since the format is specified in the extension.

 ### Main Menu:
 after importing a file for use in GeoPointClouds, you will be directed to the main menu.
 The main menu has the following functionalities: